Meet Jared or as we call him The JayRod. He’s the head of this crazy family (or at least we let him think so).

 Logan doesn’t see herself the way others see her.
 She isn’t boastful or arrogant.
 She also doesn’t like to be called a hero, and she doesn’t think she has the strength and courage that everyone else does.
 Her perspective on life is simple.
 This one is hers and she is just living it in the best way she can.

-Logan has undergone extensive treatment since she was diagnosed 10 years ago.
-Treatment lasted nearly 6 and a half years- she has received over 100 doses of chemotherapy, full brain and spine radiation treatment and multiple surgeries.
-She literally missed years of school, fell behind her peers in nearly all aspects of life, and struggled with being sick for so many years, we feared it would never end.
-Yet in true Loggie style, she never gave up.
+She has undergone extensive treatment since she was diagnosed 12 years ago.
+Treatment lasted nearly 6 and a half years- she has received hundreds of doses of chemotherapy, full brain and spine radiation treatment and multiple surgeries.
+She literally missed years of school, fell behind her peers in nearly all aspects of life, and struggled with being sick for so many years, and we fear it may never end.
+Yet in true Loggie style, she never gives up.
+She is literally the comeback kid.

 Logan enjoys the simple things in life friends and family are most important.
 She loves to travel, she loves being in the sunshine.
 Logan loves small children and dreams one day of working with kids who are going through cancer treatment.
 She enjoys being at home and snuggling in with Netflix.
 She also loves music and regularly blares random rap music (she’s so gangster)